 Upon return to Japan, exchange students must submit a certificate of credits earned, a certificate of grades, and a syllabus of subjects taken.
 Credits will be recognized upon review of the submitted documents.
-The maximum is 8 or 10 credits, depending on the program.
+The maximum is 15 credits, depending on the program.
 Next year's applications will open around October of each year.